SmokeyTheKat/ToHex/README.md

 # ToHex

-Very simple program that converts decimal to hex.
+Very simple program that converts decimal to hex or the other way.

 ## Compalaition